MariusArmand/ProjectCryptoGains/README.md

 ## Disclaimer
 **Accuracy**: While efforts have been made to aim for accuracy, the correctness of the calculations should be verified by a professional accountant.

-**Historical Price Data Timing**: Historical prices used in the tool are fetched from [CryptoCompare] using the opening price on the relevant date.
+**Historical Price Data Timing**: Historical prices used in the tool are fetched from [CoinDesk Data] using the opening price on the relevant date.
 This approach limits API calls and maintains performance, with the assumption that consistently using opening prices provides a balanced representation of historical price data.